TiffanyDegbotse/XAI_assignment4/README.md

 └── global_explanations.ipynb
 ```
 2. Open the notebook:
    - Google Colab: Open from GitHub or upload the notebook.
-   - Local: `global_explanations.ipynb`
 3. Run the cells in order:
    - Load and clean data (drop NAs in `budget`, `popularity`, `runtime`, `vote_count`, `vote_average`; sample 5,000 rows).
    - Train `RandomForestRegressor`.